social-protocols/social-protocols.github.io/content/research-notes/2024-02-06-informed-probability.md

 ## Shown vs Voted on Note

-When a user votes on the note, we know they paid attention.
-If they were shown the note, but did not upvote, there is less of a chance they paid attention.
+When a user votes on the note, we know they considered it.
+If they were shown the note, but did not upvote, there is less of a chance they considered it.
 Thus, the effect of showing the note should be less than the full effect of considering the note, but in the same direction.

 So the events $T$ and $V$ increase the probability of $U$ in proportion to the amount they increase the probability of $C$.
 This relationship is illustrated in the chart below.